 Works Progress Architecture is a progressive architectural design studio with offices in Portland and Los Angeles.
-Carrie Strickland and William Neburka launched W.PA together in 2005.
-W.PA has since established a design approach rooted in clear conceptual diagrams applied across a wide spectrum of project types while responding to individual site, program, and environmental requirements.
-W.PA’s approach walks a line between sexy and stern and echoes simplicity in the face of ever evolving complexity, a quiet amid the cacophony of the newest.
+W.PA was launched in 2005 by principal Carrie Strickland, FAIA.
+W.PA has established a design approach rooted in clear conceptual diagrams applied across a wide spectrum of project types while responding to individual site, program, and environmental requirements.
+W.PA’s approach walks a line between sexy and stern and echoes simplicity in the face of ever-evolving complexity, a quiet amid the cacophony of the newest.